Seth Riggs: SLS (Speech Level Singing)

-Riggs created SLS that blended singers’ head voice and chest voice while applying SLS (speech level singing) techniques that benefited Prince, Stevie Wonder, Madonna, Barbra Streisand, and numerous others.
+Riggs created SLS that blended singers’ head voice and chest voice while applying SLS (speech level singing) techniques that benefited Michael Jackson, Prince, Stevie Wonder, Madonna, Barbra Streisand, and numerous others.
 In 1995 SLS's CEO, Dave Stroud, developed a teaching platform, which was implemented in 2000, requiring all of SLS's vocal teachers to undergo lessons and testing from one or more of seven SLS master classes and would be tested and approved if they were to be associated with Seth Riggs.